aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - High, Medium and Low security alerts (3 addresses if you wish to segregate alerts)
    - Budget notifications

+### 2.2.6.
+Other

+1. As of v1.3.0 we have added the capability to deploy with a customer provided Accelerator Name (`PBMM`) and Prefix (`PBMMAccel-`).
+The Accelerator name and prefix **_CANNOT_** be changed after the initial installation.
+2. As of v1.2.5 we allow customers to use the `organization-admin-role` name of their choosing (previously we required `AWSCloudFormationStackSetExecutionRole`).
+Whatever role name is defined in the config file, it _MUST_ be utilized when creating all new accounts in the Organization.
+   - New installs simply need to specify their desired role name in the config file
+   - Existing installs wishing to change the role name are required to first deploy a new role with a trust to the root account, in all accounts in the organization
+   - If you don't specify a role name during account creation, AWS Organizations gives the role a default name of `OrganizationAccountAccessRole` and may be a good default.

 ## 2.3.
 Accelerator Pre-Install Steps

 ### 2.3.1.
 General